AntonWaldron/AntonShouldBeSleeping/README.md

-- 👋 Hi, I’m @AntonShouldBeSleeping
+- 👋 Hi, I’m @AntonWaldron
 - 👀 I’m interested in Matlab, Power BI, and Python.
 - 🌱 I’m currently learning Power BI and Python.
 - Here I will post homework assignments and other projects.